 So, let’s start first with the biggest difference.
 The screen moves!
 This is a big one.
 You can swivel your screen 180 degrees to be able to do other workouts next to your bike.
 You can do strength classes, yoga classes or core classes right after you hop off your 30-minute ride and simply flip the screen to be able to have easy viewing access.
 This comes in especially handy for Peloton’s new bike bootcamps.
 These classes have you going back and forth from the bike to the floor for strength workouts.

 I should note that you can do all of those classes without needing the Bike+.
 You don’t HAVE to swivel your screen, but it is definitely not as easy to set up your area in a way that allows you to see the strength workouts happening.
 But it IS possible.
 Also, if you have the regular Peloton Bike and you don’t feel like upgrading you can simply order this little contraption that will allow your screen to swivel.
-I have never used this on my bike, but I hear from the Peloton Facebook community that it works well!
+I have never used this on my bike, but my friend did it and said it was super easy and works perfectly.
+I also hear great things about it from the Peloton Facebook community!

 The other difference is Auto-Follow.
 This feature, when set, allows your bike to automatically adjust to the resistance that the instructor is calling out so that you can ride without having to worry about paying attention to the resistance.
 Initially, I didn’t think that I would be super into this but I think it’s probably my favorite new feature.
 It’s really SO nice not to have to think about the resistance as you ride.
 The bike will typically adjust somewhere in the middle of where the instructor is calling out so if they say 40-50 resistance, the bike will head to 45.
 From there, you can manually take it up or down depending on your preference.
 The bike will also recognize your patterns.
 So if you move that 45 to a 50, then the next time when they say 50-60 it will automatically go to 60.
 It’s really such a cool and helpful feature.
 You can turn auto-follow off if you prefer as well if it’s not your thing but tapping the unlock button.